locustcloud/extension/media/copilot_tutorial/01-copilot.md

     ***Prompt:***

-    could you convert the sample har file and run the result in the ui?
+    could you convert the filename har file and run result in test ui?

     **What happens:***